Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Introduction

 Using circles or disks centered at the origin to illustrate contractive mappings is natural and likely common.
 Eckstein and Bertsekas's illustration of firm-nonexpansiveness via the disk with radius $1/2$ centered at $(1/2,0)$ \cite{eckstein1989,eckstein1992} was, to the best of our knowledge, the first geometric illustration of notions from fixed-point theory other than nonexpansiveness and Lipschitz continuity.
-Since then, Giselsson used similar illustrations in earlier versions of the paper \cite{giselsson2017linear} (the arXiv versions 1 through 3 have the geometric diagrams, but later versions do not) and more thoroughly in his lecture slides \cite{giselsson_slides}.
+Since then, Giselsson and Boyd used similar illustrations in earlier versions of the paper \cite{giselsson2017linear} (the arXiv versions 1 through 3 have the geometric diagrams, but later versions do not) and more thoroughly in the lecture slides \cite{giselsson_slides}.
+Banjac and Goulart also utilize similar illustrations \cite{banjac2018}.

 Through personal communication, we are aware that many have privately used geometric illustrations similar to those presented in this paper to initially build intuition, although the actual mathematics and proofs were eventually presented analytically, with inequalities.
-The use of geometry for \emph{rigorous} proofs of results of nonlinear operators is, to the best of our knowledge, new.
+To the best of our knowledge, the use of geometry for \emph{rigorous} proofs of results of nonlinear operators is new.

 The notion of the SRG was first defined and presented in the authors' unpublished manuscript \cite{hannah2016}.
 The work shows how transformations of the operator such as inversion, addition of identity, unitary change in coordinates, and composition map to changes in the SRG and used these transformations to geometrically rigorously prove many standard results.
 It furthermore discusses the Baillon--Haddad Theorem and convergence rates for various operator methods.